Confluence to Connellsville, in Fayette County

-For Connellsville, directions begin at the intersection of PA711 and US119 in Connellsville.
+Vicinity northern trail heads: Directions begin at the intersection of PA711 and US119 in Connellsville.
 To reach this point from Pittsburgh take the PA Turnpike (I76) to New Stanton.
 Follow signs to go south on US119 about 16 miles to Connellsville.

-Connellsville (northern trailhead): From the traffic light at the intersection of PA711 (Crawford Av) and US119 in Connellsville, go north on PA711 for a few blocks to Third St. You'll recognize it by the traffic light, the bike shop, and the separate bike lane.
+Connellsville: From the traffic light at the intersection of PA711 (Crawford Av) and US119 in Connellsville, go north on PA711 for a few blocks to Third St. You’ll recognize it by the traffic light, the bike shop, and the separate bike lane.
 Turn left on Third St and follow the bicycle trail to the parking area.

 Rest rooms, water: Rest rooms and water at trailheads.

 Bike shop, rentals: Bike shops and rentals in Confluence, Ohiopyle, and Connellsville.